SECONDARY

 Lower Secondary School (Year 7-9)

-Years 7-9, also known as Key Stage 3, follows the Cambridge Assessment International Education and UK National Curriculum.
+Years 7-9, also known as Key Stage 3, follow the Cambridge Assessment International Education and the UK National Curriculum.

 *denotes courses following the AQA Specification

-Year 9 students take the Cambridge Checkpoint external exams in April, which assesses their English, Mathematics and Science knowledge.
+Year 9 students take the Cambridge Checkpoint external exams in April, which assess their English, Mathematics and Science knowledge.
 These exams are compulsory and are paid for by the parent/guardian.

 The Cambridge GCSE (Year 10-11)

-● Please look at the 6 options below and choose one subject from each block.
+● Please look at the options below and choose one subject from each block (Block 2 Mathematics Assigned by Department)

 ● You must choose at least one Science subject and one Language Subject